idaholab/moose/framework/doc/content/documentation/systems/Executioner/TimeIntegrator/ActuallyExplicitEuler.md

 ### `lumped`

 The `lumped` option creates a "lumped mass matrix" to use in the solve.
-A lumped mass matrix is a diagaonal matrix where the diagonal is the sum of all elements on the row from the original matrix.
+A lumped mass matrix is a diagonal matrix where the diagonal is the sum of all elements on the row from the original matrix.

 To achieve the lumping here a matrix-vector product is performed with a vector of all ones.
 That creates a vector where each entry is what would be on the diagonal of the lumped mass matrix.